franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/machine_learning_with_scikit_learn.md

 ## Before you use supervised learning
 There are some requirements to satisfy before performing supervised learning.
-- Our data must not have missing values.
+- Our data must __not have missing values__.
-- Must be in a numeric format.
+- Must be in a __numeric format__.

-Perform some exploratory analysis first to ensure data is in the correct format.
+Perform some __exploratory analysis first__ to ensure data is in the correct format.
 - Descriptive statistics
 - Data visualizations

 # Binary classification

 We saw that there are two types of supervised learning: classification and regression.
-Recall that binary classification is used to predict a target variable that has only two labels, typically represented numerically with a zero or a one.
+Recall that __binary classification__ is used to __predict a target variable that has only two labels__, typically represented numerically with a zero or a one.

 A dataset, `churn_df`, has been preloaded for you.
 ![[Pasted image 20230913081245.png]]